Communication situations are any kind of situation in which communication takes place.

 Being on the other side of the employee/superior conversation can be equally nerve-wracking.
 Here are some tips to help you out:

-• Be respectful — Be considerate of your subordinates and try to make them feel comfortable by showing them respect, truly listening to them, and treating them as equals in conversation;
+• Be respectful.
+Be considerate of your subordinates and try to make them feel comfortable by showing them respect, truly listening to them, and treating them as equals in conversation.

 Feedback

-According to the Merriam-Webster dictionary, feedback is “the transmission of evaluative or corrective information about an action, event, or process to the original or controlling source”.
+According to the Merriam-Webster dictionary, feedback is “the transmission of evaluative or corrective information about an action, event, or process to the original or controlling source”

 In terms of constructiveness, feedback may be:

-• Positive feedback — affirming comments about past behaviors that should be continued;
+• Positive feedback — affirming comments about past behaviors that should be continued,

-• Negative feedback — corrective comments about past behaviors that should not be repeated;
+• Negative feedback — corrective comments about past behaviors that should not be repeated,

-• Positive feed-forward — affirming comments about behaviors that should improve performance in the future;
+• Positive feedforward — affirming comments about behaviors that should improve performance in the future,

-• Negative feed-forward — corrective comments about behaviors that should be avoided in the future.
+• Negative feedforward — corrective comments about behaviors that should be avoided in the future.

-• On a regular basis, in which case it is usually formal.
+Feedback may occur spontaneously, in which case it is usually informal, or on a regular basis, in which case it is usually formal.

 Sources of feedback in a business setting may include:

-• Customers — they rate the quality of products and services provided, via surveys or a complaint system;
+• Customers — They rate the quality of products and services provided, via surveys or a complaint system.

-• Statistical data — they include statistical measures such as Key Performance Indicators (KPIs) that provide objective information about the performance of individuals;
+• Statistical data — They include statistical measures such as Key Performance Indicators (KPIs) that provide objective information about the performance of individuals.

-• Superiors — they include supervisors, team leaders, and managers who can offer performance feedback that compares the individual’s performance to the expected workflows, procedures, and policies;
+• Superiors — They include supervisors, team leaders, and managers who can offer performance feedback that compares the individual’s performance to the expected workflows, procedures, and policies.

-• Peers — they include co-workers who work in the same or similar job positions, and can thus provide performance feedback from the point of view of a person who performs the same or similar types of tasks and duties;
+• Peers — They include co-workers who work in the same or similar job positions, and can thus provide performance feedback from the point of view of a person who performs the same or similar types of tasks and duties.

-• Subordinates — they include employees who offer “upward feedback” to their superiors, such as feedback about the leadership styles of their managers.
+• Subordinates — They include employees who offer upward feedback to their superiors, such as feedback about the leadership styles of their managers.

-According to Douglas Stone and Sheila Heen, the authors of “Thanks for the Feedback: The Science and Art of Receiving Feedback Well”, there are three distinct types of feedback in the workplace: evaluation, appreciation, and coaching feedback.
+According to Douglas Stone and Sheila Heen, the authors of Thanks for the Feedback: The Science and Art of Receiving Feedback Well, there are 3 distinct types of feedback in the workplace:

-Here’s what each is about:
+Here’s what each is about.

 Evaluation feedback